UCOP Cascade Help

 If the search is successful, the results will show you the path to the asset you're looking for.
 Only those assets to which you have read or write access will appear in the results.

-I can't see my asset tree (the list of folders & files on the left side).
+I can't see my asset tree (the list of folders and files on the left side).

 Chances are you clicked the "Toggle Side Bar" switch.
-Look for a small bar with a red triangle in the upper left corner of your screen, and click it.
+Look for a gray box with a circled arrow icon in the upper left corner of your screen, and click it.
 Your asset tree should reappear.

 I accidentally deleted something.

 Don't panic.
-Deleted assets are stored in the Recycle Bin, a holding area designed to prevent loss of content.
+Deleted assets are stored in the Trash, a holding area designed to prevent loss of content.

-Once in the Recycle Bin, the assets can be permanently deleted or restored to their original location.
-For ucop.edu sites, assets are set to remain in the Recycle Bin unless they are permanently deleted.
+Once in the Trash folder, the assets can be permanently deleted or restored to their original location.
+For ucop.edu sites, assets are set to remain in the Trash unless they are permanently deleted.

-To restore an individual asset back to its original location, click the green Restore icon () in the Actions column.
+To restore an individual asset back to its original location, check the box next to the asset and click the Restore icon ().

 The file/image I uploaded won't preview, and/or I can't link to it.